 --> '''Suspect''': "Headline!
 Cop cracks relativity!"

 --> '''Ed''': "No, not that theory.
 His theory on genius.
 See, and correct me if I'm wrong, Einstein said that genius has no personality.
 But you proved a negative.
 You definitely have a personality.
 And it makes this primate wanna whoop your ass.
 Now say something."

 * In "Profile", the police arrest a man who had been shooting minorities feeling that they got special treatment and had "invaded" his old neighborhood.
 One of the victims (an elderly black man) survives, and testifies against him.
-When the defense attorney asks how the victim is so sure his client was the shooter (the shooter always approached from behind, said "Welcome To The Neighborhood", and fired), the victim gives a beautiful response.
+When the defense attorney asks how the victim is so sure his client was the shooter (it was night and the man was wearing a cap pulled down), the victim gives a beautiful response.